6 Ways To Network In The Fashion Industry Like A Pro

 And there are lots of fabulous reasons to network on a regular basis: to find new collaboration partners, to learn about the latest news in your industry, expand your client base, find a better job or find people to join your own organization.
 The truth is, you should be regularly trying to meet new people.
 However, you want to do it the right way.

 We couldn’t possibly include everything you need to know about networking in the fashion industry in this one article.
-So, I created a 5 part Fashionable Networking Blog Series.
-To read the entire series and get valuable insight go to the bottom of this page to see all the links.
+So, I created an 8 part Fashionable Networking Blog Series.
+To read the entire series and get valuable insight, go to the bottom of this page to see all the links.
 I’ve even thrown in a FREE 6-Day Networking email course to get you started!

 The cardinal rule of networking in the fashion industry